 Abstract

-Population aging has become the intersection of heated debates in advanced economies and one of the fierce is the role of immigration not only as source of additional labor supply but also as a possible solutions to alleviate the financial pressure on public health and pension systems, which will worsen during the coming decades as population aging progresses.
-While the impact of immigration on various aspect of the labor market has been extensively researched, less attention has been paid to the fiscal consequences, an even more important concerns by public opinion.
-Indeed, public policies on immigration are to no small extent affected by public opinion which in turn is characterized by some form of hostility toward immigrants on the premises that immigrants do not pay their fair share to the tax system or receive more than their contribute to welfare systems (Dustmann & Frattini, 2014; Preston, 2014).
+Population aging has become the intersection of heated debates in advanced economies.
+One of the fierce is the role of immigration as source of labor supply and as a possible solutions to alleviate the financial pressure population aging social protection.
+While the impact of immigration on the labor market has been extensively researched in Canada, less attention has been paid to its fiscal consequences

-Most of what is known about the fiscal impact of immigration comes from studies on European countries and the United States.
-This study departed from the existing literature by focusing on the Canadian perspective which differ from US and Europe in many ways and for which we know little.
-Canada stand out of the OECD countries with one of the most selective immigration systems, a relatively large immigrant population (21%1) and a large amount of data.
+Canada stand out of the OECD countries with a relatively large immigrant population (21%1) and a large amount of survey data that provides the breakdown of public transfers and taxes between immigrants and natives.
 With its uniqueness, Canada has substantial contribution to make to the fiscal aspect of the immigration debate.

-In this study, we apply the National Transfer Account (NTA) method to the Canadian data to measure the net fiscal contribution for immigrants and natives over hypothetical lifecycles between 1997 and 2016.
+In this study, we extend the National Transfer Accounts (NTA) methodology to measure the allocation of public transfer inflows and taxes among ages for immigrants and for natives separately.
+NTA integrate micro and macro database to measure the ways individuals of various ages produce, consume, save, and share resources.
+This country-based methodology has been applied to seventy countries.
+This paper provides the theoretical foundations of NTA for immigrants and natives, and introduces the first analysis for Canada covering 1997-2013.

 Introduction

-Immigration is costly for receiving countries, at least that’s the message echoed in Borja’s latest book: Immigration Economics, the 30 years summary of the author’s work in the field of immigration(Card & Peri, 2016).
-Indeed, many are those who perceive immigrants as a burden to the taxpayers and empirical studies supporting this view are common.
-For example, in the 2008 European Social Survey, 44% of European citizens believed that immigrants receive more than they contribute, with only 15% believing that they receive less (Dustmann & Frattini, 2014).
-Chojnicki (2011) found that even though the long term effect of immigration on the French public finances is slightly positive, the life cycle average of immigration net contribution is negative for the year 2005.
+I immigrants is mainly perceived as a burden by the taxpayers.
+For instance, the 2008 European Social Survey evidences that 44% of European citizens believed that immigrants receive more than they contribute, while only 15% believing that they receive less (Dustmann & Frattini, 2014).
+Chojnicki (2011) found that the long term effect of immigration on the French public finances is slightly positive, despite a negative net contribution for the year 2005.
+Immigration plays therefore a role in decreasing the burden of population aging on working-age individuals, partly due to the age of immigrants who mainly immigrate early in their careers.
+However, immigration is not a miracle solution for population aging.
 Fehr, Jokisch, and Kotlikoff (2003) stated that, even doubling the number of immigrants, an extreme measure by most policy standards, will do little to mitigate the upcoming financial pressure in developed countries.